-Median and mean concentrations of tritium in vegetation based on samples collected at the Livermore Site, in the Livermore Valley, and Site 300 in 2020 are shown in Table 6-1.
+2022 median and mean concentrations of tritium in vegetation based on samples collected at the Livermore Site, the Livermore Valley, and Site 300 are shown in Table 6-1.
 See Appendix A, Section A.9, for quarterly tritium concentrations in plant water.
-The highest mean tritium concentration at the Livermore Site during 2020 was 29 Bq/L at the near location GARD near the northwest corner of the site.
-The highest mean concentration measured in the Livermore Valley was 4.6 Bq/L at I580.
-For Site 300, the highest mean concentration for 2020 was 9.3 Bq/L at DSW.
+The highest mean tritium concentration near the Livermore Site in 2022 was 7.7 Bq/L at the near location VIS by the east perimeter of the site.
+The highest mean concentration measured in the Livermore Valley was 5.3 Bq/L at ZON7.
+For Site 300, the highest mean concentration in 2022 was 38 Bq/L at DSW.

 Median concentrations of tritium in vegetation at sampling locations at the Livermore Site and in the Livermore Valley have decreased noticeably since 1989 (see Figure 6-4).
-Median concentrations at the far locations have been below the detection limit of approximately 2.0 Bq/L since 1993.
-Median concentrations at the intermediate locations have been below the detection limit since 1998, except in 2002 and 2020 when the median concentrations were 2.3 Bq/L and 2.1 Bq/L, respectively.
-Median concentrations at the near locations have been at or slightly above the detection limit since 2012.
+Since 1993, median concentrations at the far locations have been below the detection limit of approximately 2.0 Bq/L. Median concentrations at the intermediate locations have been below the detection limit since 1998, except in 2002, 2020, 2021, and 2022 when the median concentrations ranged from 2.1 Bq/L to 2.5 Bq/L. Median concentrations at the near locations have been at or slightly above the detection limit since 2012.

-At Site 300, the median concentrations of tritium in vegetation at locations EVAP, PSTL and TNK5 were at or below the detection limit.
-The median concentration of tritium in vegetation at location DSW was 3.0 Bq/L.
+At Site 300, the median concentrations of tritium in vegetation at all sampling locations (DSW, EVAP, PSTL, and TNK5) were at or below the detection limit.

 Figure 6-4.
-Median tritium concentrations in Livermore Site and Livermore Valley plant water samples, 1972 to 2020.
+Median Tritium Concentrations in Livermore Site and Livermore Valley Plant Water Samples, 1972 - 2022